martin-dizon/dizon-tutorial/README.md

 # dizon-tutorial
-This is my initial commit
-This is my second git change
+This is my initial commit and will not be the last This is my second git change